-RECAP: When Arthur tells Barney about his nightmare divorce, he decides the it’s essential that he gets a pre-nup.
+RECAP: When Arthur tells Barney about his nightmare divorce, I remember law firm for divorce cases as he decides the it’s essential that he gets a pre-nup.
 When the rest of the gang hear about this they decide to try and renegotiate the terms of their own relationships.

 REVIEW: Ah, the pre-nup.
 It’s a sitcom classic.
 It’s a great way to point out those differences between men and women.
 Stand-up comedians take note: there ARE differences between men and women.
 See if you can get some mileage out of that.

 Anyway, Old Ted begins by telling us that everyone was happy and in love during the summer of 2012, so nothing happened so we jumped forward to fall, just in time for the second week of the new US TV season.
 That’s handy.

 It’s actually pretty rare to have the whole HIMYM gang in relationships but don’t worry, this isn’t going to last long because we’re told that is the start of the summer of break-ups.
 That really shouldn’t be a surprise to anybody given that in order to get to Barney and Robin’s wedding and Ted meeting his future wife, we have to get everyone broken up.
 While the non-linear storytelling is part of the appeal of this show, with the end in site it becomes impossible to be invested in these couplings and getting rid of them is just an inevitable drag.

 A pre-nup isn’t a completely unreasonable idea for Barney, after all he is an incredibly rich man but he produces a foot-high stack of papers with a bunch of ridiculous demands.
 Because you see Barney is wacky and kinda hates women.
 According to the pre-nup she has to stay in shape and Barney’s allowed to have even more wives.
 All this for the woman he loves.